 A full size pickup truck should be able to handle the weight of a golf cart, but we all know what they say about assuming…

-An electric golf cart can be quite heavy when you add in the weight of 6 batteries.
+An electric golf cart can be quite heavy when you add in the weight of 6 golf cart batteries.
 Check the weight of your golf cart to determine if the truck can handle that extra stress.
 Usually, the weight is indicated on the owner’s manual for your cart.